svenvc/docs/zinc/zinc-websockets-paper.md

           webSocket sendMessage: message ] ]).

 That leaves us with the problem of ConnectionClosed.
-This exception can occur at the lowest level when the underlying network connection closes, or at the WebSocket protocol level when the other end sends a close frame.
+This exception can occur at the lowest level when the underlying network connection closes unexpectedly, or at the WebSocket protocol level when the other end sends a close frame.
 In either case we have to deal with it as a server.
 In our trivial echo example, we can catch and ignore any ConnectionClosed exception.